dschinkel/espresso-machine-refactoring-kata/README.md

 When we say **messy** it means all sorts of things:
 - Doesn't adhere to SOLID
 - is not [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) (naming of functions, variables, size of functions, and more)
+- doesn't take into account 4 Rules of Simple Design practices

 *Your job is to perform the following in this order:*
 1. **Write integration tests** around the messy legacy code to gain confidence before refactoring